 When Should You Use Automated Drip Notifications in WordPress?

 Drip notifications are automated messages that are sent to your subscribers, usually in the form of a push notification or an email.

 These messages are part of a series, and they are automatically triggered to send at a predefined interval.
 In other words, they are ‘dripped’ to your subscribers over time rather than ‘poured out’ all at once.

-You can use drip campaigns to promote a product, get more pageviews to your WordPress blog, build a relationship with your users, increase sales, and even teach a course over a specific period of time.
+You can use drip campaigns to promote a product, get more pageviews on your WordPress blog, build a relationship with your users, increase sales, and even teach a course over a specific period of time.

-Here are a few use-cases to get the most out of automated drip campaigns in WordPress:
+Here are a few use cases to get the most out of automated drip campaigns in WordPress:

 - You can send an automatic welcome drip notification to new subscribers and customers.
 This way, you can educate users about your products and services and build brand trust.